 When you make a one-time donation, please select General Fund from the drop down list.
 Or if you would like to donate towards something specific, scroll down this page to look through current giving opportunities which are part of our Evangelism & Equipping Fund (bibles, pastoral care), Community Outreach Fund (Small Projects Program, family support), or Capital Projects Fund (House of Refuge, dorms).

 There is a great need for roof repairs to be made on past house builds.
-While the materials and techniques we use to build the houses are up to standard, often damage still occurs.
+While the materials and techniques we use to build the houses are up to standard, damage still occurs.
 This is mainly due to weather.
 San Quintin is in a hurricane zone and often gets hit with strong winds and rain.
-The heat also contributes to aging and drying out the roofing material faster than we would see in Canada.
-Often families cannot afford to get their roof properly repaired, so they save money to purchase and install tarps.
-This is, of course, a temporary solution.
-Funding for each roof project is $400 CAD.
+Often families cannot afford to have the roof properly repaired, purchasing and installing tarps instead.

 Your support of this ministry is invaluable!
 Whether you gave financially, are praying for us, or have participated in the work or in any other way, we are grateful!
 Because of you, God’s purposes for One Life One Chance are being realized as we work out our mission in the San Quintin Valley: partnering with people to transform communities for the glory of God.